WeirdConstructor/HexoSynth/README.md

 with new modules.
 - DONE: Take a bit of care that there is online help.
 - DONE: Factor out the DSP code into it's own crate.
+- Add preset/patch management to the UI.
-- Add lots of modules (Oscillators, Filters, Envelopes, LFOs, Quantizers, ...).
+- Add lots (many more than above listed) of modules (Oscillators, Filters, Envelopes, LFOs, Quantizers, ...).
 - Add a MIDI-CV interface for receiving pitch CV, gate and clock from the DAW
 - Add parameter input node for receiving automation from the DAW
 - Add audio inputs for receiving audio from the DAW